 Wheelchair Mobility Components Tips to gather the correct information If the customer uses a wheelchair, how does the customer move about?
 Use open-ended questions.
 Ask how the customer moves around in a wheelchair.
 For example, how does the customer propel the wheelchair?
 Who is involved?
 When the customer gets assistance with wheelchair mobility, ask: • Who provides assistance; and • What assistance is provided?
 How often?
 Ask how often assistance is provided for the customer.
-Ask: When does the customer need assistance; and How often is the assistance provided?
+Ask: • When does the customer need assistance; and • How often is the assistance provided?

-What's the reason for any help provided?
-Use statements that invite the customer or caregiver to tell you the reason help is needed.
-Here are some suggestions: Tell me what prevents the customer from self-propelling the wheelchair.
-You said that you have trouble maneuvering to your bathroom.
-What makes this difficult for you?
+, , , , Use statements that invite the customer or caregiver to tell you the reason help is needed.
+Here are some suggestions: • Tell me what prevents the customer from self-propelling the wheelchair. • You said that you have trouble maneuvering to your bathroom.
+What makes this difficult for you? makes this difficult for year